ddybvig/user-sync.py/docs/en/user-manual/additional_tools.md

 Similar to ```set```, ```get``` can also be run without the prompt by passing in the identifier as a parameter.

-The ```store``` subcommand will automatically store all sensitive credentials for the User Sync Tool in OS Secure storage.
+The ```store``` subcommand does not take any parameters.
+Rather, it will automatically place all sensitive credentials contained in the configuration files specified in ```user-sync-config.yml``` in OS Secure storage.
 This snippet of ```connector-ldap.yml``` shows the unsecured credential prior to running ```store```:

 ```